Bristol-Myers Squibb has obtained the following independent reviews:

 - EHS Evaluation Program Attestation

-Bureau Veritas North America, Inc. (BVNA) was engaged to conduct an independent verification of the greenhouse gas (GHG) emissions and water withdrawal reported by Bristol-Myers Squibb for the period of January 1, 2013 to December 31, 2013.
-This Verification Statement applies to the related information included within the scope of work.
+Bureau Veritas North America, Inc. (BVNA) was engaged to conduct an independent verification of the greenhouse gas (GHG) emissions and water withdrawal reported by Bristol-Myers Squibb for the period of January 1, 2014 to December 31, 2014.
+The Verification Statements apply to the related information included within the scope of work.

-A copy of the letter detailing the results of this assessment is available here.
-(PDF 79KB)
+Copies of the letters detailing the results of this assessment are available here.
+GHG Letter (PDF 84KB); Water Withdrawal Letter (PDF 82KB)

 Select Environmental Data - Independent Assurance Statement